aashikauppala/lab8/README.md

 boolean newData = false;
 ```

-Add the following code within the setup function.
+Next, we added the following code within the setup function.

 ```c++
   mySerial.begin(9600);       //Default Baud Rate for software serial communications
 ```

-Insert the following code within the "if (Serial.available() > 0)" section.
+Then, we inserted the following code within the "if (Serial.available() > 0)" section.

 ```c++
   recvWithEndMarker();